 A dirty headphone jack can affect how well headphones work and can keep them from operating entirely!
 To make sure you're always tuned in to your favorite tracks (or can hear the other person you're FaceTiming with), stay tuned and read through our guide in its entirety!

-We’ll cover exactly how to clean headphone jack for optimal performance.
+We’ll cover exactly how to clean a headphone jack for optimal performance.

 You’ve almost certainly used a headphone jack before.
 It’s that little circular port on the bottom of many smartphones, tablets, laptops, DJ mixers, and more.